BiElisa/interThermalRadConvFoam/README.md

 -----------------------

-Welcome on this project related to OpenFoam development!
+Welcome to this project related to OpenFOAM development!
-We are glad to present a new OpenFOAM solver, called interThermalRadConvFoam, to simulate free-surface viscous fluids with temperature changing due to radiative, convective, and conductive heat exchanges and the application of the solver to benchmark test case and a lava flow simulation on a real topography.
-The solver is based on interFoam (available with OpenFoam) and thus on the Volume of Fluid (VoF) technique used to describe the multiphase dynamics of two incompressible, viscous, and immiscible fluids (based on the Interface Capturing strategy).
+We are glad to present a new OpenFOAM solver, called interThermalRadConvFoam, to simulate free-surface viscous fluids with temperature changes due to radiative, convective, and conductive heat exchanges and the application of the solver to a benchmark test case and a lava flow simulation on a real topography.
+The solver is based on interFoam (available with OpenFOAM) and thus on the Volume of Fluid (VoF) technique used to describe the multiphase dynamics of two incompressible, viscous, and immiscible fluids (based on the Interface Capturing strategy).
 In our model, the two fluids are the fluid of interest with high viscosity and the surrounding atmosphere.
-Being interested in temperature effects, we added to the mass and momentum equations from interFoam an equation for energy that models the thermal exchanges between the fluid and the environment.
+Being interested in temperature effects, we added to the mass and momentum equations from interFoam, an equation for the energy that models the thermal exchanges between the fluid and the environment.
 Furthermore, a temperature-dependent viscoplastic model is used for the final application to lava flows.